aheltonsjma/digital-strategy/06_Benchmarks_Deliverables_and_Progress.md

 	* visitor survey
 	* user testing & focus groups
 	* interactive analytics

 **Narratives and Access:**

-* Percent of the museum's collection available online
+* Work towards 100% of the museum's collection available online
 * Flexibility and availability of museum data
-* Number of open source resources contributed to community
+* Number of open source resources utilized contributed back to community
 * Number of projects developed openly
 * All new projects meet accessibility requirements and are standards-compliant

 **Organizational Adaptation:**

-* Digital leadership is a part of early-stage project discussions
+* Digital leadership is a part of all early-stage project discussions
-* Number of website and blog authors on staff
+* Cultivate information sharing between the digital engagement team and other staff to increase digital literacy and improve workflow at the museum
-* Internal assessments
+* Internal assessments to measure progress and feedback from staff

 **Financial Solvency:**

-* Measurable growth in online giving
+* Measurable growth in online giving as a result of a mobile optimized giving site
 * Alignment, analysis and integration of earned income verticals
-* Increase capacity within the digital media department
+* Increase capacity within the digital engagement team by hiring new talent and increasing capacity of SJMA staff overall

 -----